-- (a) Immediacy and severity of the threat to officers or others. - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time. - (c) Officer/subject factors (e.g., age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of officers available vs. subjects). - (d) The effects of suspected drug or alcohol use. - (e) The individual displays signs of mental, behavioral, intellectual, developmental, or physical impairments or disabilities, including individuals who reasonably appear suicidal. - (f) The individual's ability to understand and comply with officer commands. - (g) Proximity of weapons or dangerous improvised devices.
+- (1) When possible, use all available and appropriate de-escalation tactics before using physical force.
+(RCW 10.120.020) - (2) Consider the characteristics and conditions of a person for the purposes of determining whether to use physical force or deadly force against that person and, if physical force is necessary, determine the appropriate and least amount of physical force possible to effect a lawful purpose.
+Such characteristics and conditions may include, for example: - (a) Immediacy and severity of the threat to officers or others. - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time. - (c) Officer/subject factors (e.g., age, size, relative strength, skill level, injuries sustained, level of exhaustion or fatigue, the number of officers available vs. subjects). - (d) Whether the individual is visibly pregnant or claims to be pregnant - (e) Whether the individual is a minor, appears to be a minor, or claims to be a minor - (f) Whether the individual is known to be a vulnerable adult or appears to be a vulnerable adult as defined by RCW 74.34.020 - (g) Whether the individual is experiencing perceptual or cognitive impairments typically related to the use of alcohol, narcotics, hallucinogens and other drugs

-- (h) The degree to which the individual has been effectively restrained and the individual's ability to resist despite being restrained. - (i) The availability of other reasonable and feasible options and their possible effectiveness. - (j) Seriousness of the suspected offense or reason for contact with the individual. - (k) Training and experience of the officer. - (I) Potential for injury to officers, suspects, and others. - (m) Whether the individual appears to be resisting, attempting to evade arrest by flight, or is attacking the officer. - (n) The risk and reasonably foreseeable consequences of escape. - (o) The apparent need for immediate control of the individual or a prompt resolution of the situation. - (p) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the officer or others. - (q) Prior contacts with the individual or awareness of any propensity for violence. - (r) The individual is visibly pregnant or claims to be pregnant. - (s) The individual is a minor, appears to be a minor, or claims to be a minor. - (t) The individual is known to be a vulnerable adult or appears to be a vulnerable adult as defined by RCW 74.34.020. - (u) The individual has limited English proficiency. - (v) The individual is in the presence of a child. - (w) Any other exigent circumstances.
+- (h) Whether the individual displays signs of mental, behavioral, intellectual, developmental, or physical impairments or disabilities, including whether the individual appears suicidal. - (i) The individual's ability to understand and comply with officer commands, including the individual's comprehension of English. - (j) Proximity of weapons or dangerous improvised devices. - (k) The degree to which the individual has been effectively restrained and the individual's ability to resist despite being restrained. - (I) The availability of other reasonable and feasible options and their possible effectiveness. - (m) Seriousness of the suspected offense or reason for contact with the individual. - (n) Training and experience of the officer. - (o) Potential for injury to officers, suspects, and others. - (p) Whether the individual appears to be resisting, attempting to evade arrest by flight, or is attacking the officer. - (q) The risk and reasonably foreseeable consequences of escape. - (r) The apparent need for immediate control of the individual or a prompt resolution of the situation. - (s) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the officer or others. - (t) Prior contacts with the individual or awareness of any propensity for violence. - (u) Any other exigent circumstances. - (3) Terminate the use of physical force as soon as the necessity for such force ends.
+(RCW 10.12.020)